eafedorow/FreeTemplatePractice1/README.md

 # FreeTemplatePractice1
-I found a free template in the public domain and made it up
+I found a free template in the public domain and made it up for PC, tablet and mobile

 ## Technologies and libraries
 1. HTML